Office: (860) 333-6288

 Termites eat the cellulose in wood and wood products.
 In Connecticut we mostly deal with the eastern subterranean termite.
 Because their home is he soil, when the;y break into the air they will build mud tubes to keep themselves protected from the sun and to keep the humidity level correct.
 When thy hit a rock or something solid like foundation they will build mud tubes giving us something to watch out for.
 It is always important to fix cracks in your foundation and wood of your home away form the ground.
 Keeping a dehumidifier in your crawlspace or basement can avoid termites and many other insects from making it their home.

 Termite treatments can be done many ways.
-Bee Smart Pest Control provides a bait station service, plus we treat the infected wood with a material to stop them from eating your home.
+Bee Smart Pest Control provides a bait station service coupled with treating the infected wood we will create a barrier to keep the termites out for good!

 To have your home inspected for termites for FREE or to talk about a known termite issue please call us at 860-333-6288 or you can go to our contact page and send us a message.